GANs4AO/I2IT4AO/README.md

 Please cite these papers if you use this code in your research.

 This code was written / adapted by Jeffrey Smith and Jesse Cranney.
+Code is functional but is in the process of cleaning up!

 Please see the 'Instructions' for how to use this repo.